 - The term 'reasonable force' covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with pupils. - Force is usually used either to control or restrain.
-This can range from guiding a pupil to safety by the arm through to more extreme circumstances where a student needs to be restrained to prevent violence or injury. - 'Reasonable in the circumstances' means using no more force than is needed. - Control means either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of a classroom. - Restraint means to hold back physically or to bring a pupil under control. - School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the pupil.
+This can range from guiding a children to safety by the arm through to more extreme circumstances where a child needs to be restrained to prevent violence or injury. - 'Reasonable in the circumstances' means using no more force than is needed. - Control means either passive physical contact, such as standing between children or blocking a child's path, or active physical contact such as leading a children by the arm out of a classroom. - Restraint means to hold back physically or to bring a children under control. - School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring a child.